-Tap column on counter to settle sephadex gel into the bottom.

-Remove cap and add 800 μ l sterile ddH2O.
+- 1. Tap column on counter to settle sephadex gel into the bottom. - 2.
+Remove cap and add $800~\mu l$ sterile ddH_2O .
 Replace cap, invert, and mix well on vortexer, ensuring all gel is hydrated.
-Invert again, vortex and place in rack.

-Let sit 30 minutes at room temp in a tube rack.

-While columns sit, label 1.5ml MCT with sample names for collecting cleaned product.
+Invert again, vortex and place in rack. - 3.
+Let sit 30 minutes at room temp in a tube rack. - 4.
+While columns sit, label 1.5ml MCT with sample names for collecting cleaned product. - 5.
+Remove excess water - 6.

-Remove excess water.

 Check each tube for bubbles, if there are bubbles in the gel, invert the tubes and vortex so all the slurry moves toward the cap.

-Invert and gently place in tube rack, allowing gel to settle.

-Remove caps, then bottom, and place column in collection tube to drain.
+- 7. Invert and gently place in tube rack, allowing gel to settle. - 8.
+Remove caps, then bottom, and place column in collection tube to drain. - 9.
 Allow to drain until about 200-250 μ l water has drained.
-If needed, gently apply pressure with a gloved finger to get the water draining.

-Discard fluid, replace column in collection tube.

-Place columns into centrifuge, making sure the indicator tabs are up.
-Spin at 750xg(rcf) for 2 min.

-Discard the collection tube, blot any water off the bottom of columns and place column into labeled sample collection tube.
+If needed, gently apply pressure with a gloved finger to get the water draining. - 10.
+Discard fluid, replace column in collection tube. - 11.
+Place columns into centrifuge, making sure the indicator tabs are up. - 12.
+Spin at 750xg(rcf) for 2 min - 13.
+Discard the collection tube, blot any water off the bottom of columns and place column into labeled sample collection tube. - 14.
+Sample processing - 15.

-Sample processing

 Hold the column up to eye level, and carefully place all of the cycle sequencing product onto the center of the packed column, being careful to not disturb the column.
-Don't touch the side of the column with the product or the pipet tip.

-Place collection tube into centrifuge with caps open and facing inward and the indicator tab of the column facing up.
+Don't touch the side of the column with the product or the pipette tip. - 16.
+Place collection tube into centrifuge with caps open and facing inward and the indicator tab of the column facing up. - 17.
 Spin at 750xg(rcf) for 2 min.
 Discard spin column.